 Alex Zivkovic

-Alex is a Ph.D. candidate studying modern art and the history of photography, with a specialization in surrealism.
-His dissertation examines the role of greenhouses, aquariums, and colonial gardens in French art and mass culture (c.
+Alex is a Ph.D. candidate studying modern art and the history of photography, with a focus on French empire and ecological art history.
+His dissertation examines the role of greenhouses, aquariums, and colonial gardens as imperial propaganda in French art and mass culture (c.
 1860-1940).
-Broadly, his various research projects and publications consider how ecologies, animals, and media interact—as in taxidermy sculptures, silent film, and video art, for example.
-He previously worked as a project research assistant for SFMOMA’s René Magritte: The Fifth Season (2018) and has two forthcoming catalogue essays accompanying a Remedios Varo exhibition at the Art Institute of Chicago (2023).
+Broadly, his various research projects and publications consider how ecologies, animals, and media interact—across surrealist installations, taxidermy sculptures, silent film, and video art, for example.
+He previously worked as a project research assistant for SFMOMA’s René Magritte: The Fifth Season (2018) and wrote two catalogue essays accompanying Remedios Varo: Science Fictions (2023) at the Art Institute of Chicago.